- 1 Authorhip in the sciences

 Authorship is governed by legal rules under the Danish Copyright Act, supplemented by a number of research ethics rules and regulations, which are discussed below.
-A wrongful attribution of authorship may constitute research misconduct.
+Wrongful attribution of authorship may constitute research misconduct.

-Articles, books, posters and the like will usually reflect intellectual work protected by copyright as literary works, see research and copyright.
+Articles, books, posters and the like will usually be regarded as intellectual work protected by copyright as literary works, see research and copyright.

 Authors (writers) and other contributors

-Copyright is assigned to the person or persons who through personal creative work (creativity) have created the work.
+Copyright is assigned to the person or persons who have created the work through personal creative work (creativity).
 These persons are called authors.

 Persons who have not made such creative contributions, but whose contributions may for example solely be characterised as “craftsmanship”, “practical” or “technical” are not (co-)authors.
 Under the Copyright Act, such persons are not therefore entitled to be named as authors of the work in question.
-This will for example be the case for those who merely operate equipment or process research data under the directions or instructions of others.
-It will also be the case for those who are only assisting with the layout and proofreading of a manuscript.
+This will for example be the case for those who merely operate equipment or process research data under the direction or instructions of others.
+It will also be the case for those who merely assist with the layout and proofreading of a manuscript.

 The Copyright Act does not protect abstract ideas, principles, theories, opinions, perceptions, and the like.
 Thus a person who solely contributes with, for example, ideas, suggestions or general requirements for a scientific paper is not considered to be co-author of the work under the Danish Copyright Act.
 For more details, see Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke-jurister (3rd edition, 2014), p.
 32f

-Even though a person cannot be considered to be (co-)author of a scientific publication under the Copyright Act, it may be Good Scientific Practice to credit their efforts in other ways, see below.
+Although a person may not be considered a (co-)author of a scientific publication under the Copyright Act, it may still be Good Scientific Practice to credit their efforts in other ways – see below.